 John Wesley Callison was born in Qualls, Oklahoma, on March 12, 1939, the son of Virgil (sometimes spelled Vergil) and Wilda (Faddis) Callison.
-The family was poor and worked odd jobs in and around Qualls in the dying days of the Great Depression.
+The family supposedly had Native American roots.
+The Callisons were poor and his father worked odd jobs in and around Qualls in the dying days of the Great Depression.
 When Virgil joined the Army during World War II, Callison’s mother traveled the path of many “Okies” before her and in 1944 took young Johnny, his brother, and his two sisters and settled in Bakersfield, California.

 Callison was a star athlete at East Bakersfield High School and especially stood out in baseball.
 The scouts were on his trail before he graduated from school, with the White Sox eventually signing him in 1957 for a bonus of $7,000 plus another $3,000 under the table.
 To ease his way into professional baseball, the White Sox assigned the 18-year-old Callison to his hometown team, the Bakersfield Bears of the Class C California League.

 Callison made an impressive debut in 1957, hitting .340, rapping out 41 extra-base hits, and stealing 31 bases in just 86 games in a league that included such future major leaguers as third baseman Charlie Smith, pitcher Chuck Estrada, and outfielder Vada Pinson.
-Callison was named the outstanding rookie in the California League.
-The White Sox brass believed they had a superstar in the making and jumped him the next season all the way to their Triple-A Indianapolis Indians team in the fast-paced American Association.
-At 19 Callison was one step from the majors.
+Callison was named the league’s outstanding rookie.
+The White Sox brass believed they had a superstar in the making and the next season jumped him all the way to their Indianapolis Indians team in the fast-paced Triple-A American Association.
+At 19, Callison was one step from the majors.

-Callison’s sophomore season saw the first comparison to his fellow Oklahoman, Mickey Mantle.
-While Callison’s average dipped to .283, he led the league in home runs with 29 and drove in 93 runs while showing for the first time a cannon-like throwing arm.
-In September, the White Sox brought him up for a taste of major-league life.
+Callison’s sophomore season saw the first comparison to his fellow Oklahoman, Mickey Mantle.3 While Callison’s average dipped to .283, he led the league with 29 home runs and drove in 93 runs while showing for the first time a cannon-like throwing arm.
+In September the White Sox brought Callison up for a taste of major-league life.
 He showed signs that he was ready for the big time by hitting .297 while driving in 12 runs in 18 games.
 The pitching-strong White Sox, who finished 10 games behind the Yankees in 1958, believed that they had a chance to win the pennant the next season.
 They brought Callison to spring training hoping that he would add some punch to their weak offense.

-But Callison was a major flop in the White Sox pennant drive, hitting just .173 with 3 homers in 49 games.
-The always-competitive Callison was disgusted with himself and felt he had let the White Sox down when he was not put on the World Series roster.
-More importantly, the White Sox brass decided that they needed to add offense to continue to compete with the Yankees.
-The White Sox had finished last in the American League in home runs and sixth in batting in 1959.
+Callison made the team out of spring training but was a major disappointment, hitting just .173 with three homers in 49 games.
+He was sent back to Indianapolis in midseason.
+The always-competitive Callison was disgusted with himself and felt he had let the White Sox down.
+The White Sox brass decided that they needed to add offense to continue to compete with the Yankees; despite winning the pennant, they had finished last in the American League in home runs and sixth in batting in 1959.
 Callison became expendable.